-As this year’s Paris Motor Show is nearing closer, every car-lover is anticipating the release of BMW G20 3 series.
-The supercar will be revealed just next week trying to grab the top position in its segment, which undoubtedly will be a lot of competition.
+As this year’s Paris Motor Show is nearing closer, every car-lover is anticipating the release of the BMW G20 3 series.
+The supercar will be revealed just next week, trying to grab the top position in its segment, which undoubtedly will be a lot of competition.

-The video is more comprehensive to understanding into G20 series 3’s working.
-The video portrays the car’s journey through the assembly line, from welding to get the white paint, testing, and quality checking and finally a factory worker is shown to attach the majestic blue-white BMW roundel badge to the hood of the car.
-The video reveals several anticipated but not confirmed parts of the car which includes the headlights, taillights, the side profile of the car without a cover and most importantly its lavish interior.
+The video is more comprehensive in understanding G20 series 3’s working.
+The video portrays the car’s journey through the assembly line, from welding to get the white paint, testing, and quality checking, and finally, a factory worker is shown attaching the majestic blue-white BMW roundel badge to the hood of the car.
+The video reveals several anticipated but not confirmed parts of the car, including the headlights, taillights, the side profile of the car without a cover, and most importantly its lavish interior.

 The upcoming 3 series is expected to bring some more technology to the segment, adding to the evolving driving dynamics.
 The car will have a new chassis compiled with a driving experience setting.
 The new model comes with a brand new interior, designed to be at par with all the recently released models, and not to forget new driver assistance systems.

-The BMW G20 3 series will be run on its new Cluster Rear Architecture (CLAR) platform, which has already featured in series 5,7 and 8.
+The BMW G20 3 series will be run on its new Cluster Rear Architecture (CLAR) platform, which has already been featured in series 5,7, and 8.
 The sedan will probably exceed the outgoing model by approximately 60mm with a longer wheelbase than the Mercedes C-class.